DevxMike/master_degree/readme.md

     Robot Construction:
         Design and construction of the robot platform for experimental purposes.

-    ROS2 System Development:
-        Development of a Robot Operating System 2 (ROS2) based system for controlling the robot.

     Navigation Algorithm Study:
         Exploration and analysis of various navigation algorithms.
         Examination of different odometry algorithms for localization and movement estimation.